 This code makes two requests to the GitHub API and then logs the value of the created_at

 property of each response to the console.
-Keep in mind that if any of the input promises reject, then the promise will immediately reject with the reason of the first promise that rejects.
+Keep in mind that if any of the input promises are rejected, the entire promise will immediately be rejected, returning the error from the first promise that encountered a rejection.

 Sending custom headers with Axios is straightforward.
 Simply pass an object containing the headers as the last argument.
 For example: